Phenomenological constraints on light mixed sneutrino dark matter scenarios: Vacuum (meta-)stability bounds

-while we choose the other parameters as in Table~\ref{tab:inputparameter}.
-Note that the tunnelling rate is insensitive to $M_A$ for $\tan\beta \gtrsim 10$ since the $CP$-odd Higgs as well as the other extra Higgses belong mostly to $H_d$ whose components remain to be small along the CCB direction, as (\ref{eq:CCB direction}) shows.
+With the tree-level potential, plus a term proportional to $|h_u|^4$ for fitting the measured Higgs mass (see e.g.\ \cite{Hisano:2010re}), one can determine the tunnelling rate by fixing $m_{\tilde{\nu}_1}$, $m_{\tilde{\nu}_2}$, $\theta_{\tilde{\nu}}$, $\mu$, $\tan\beta$, and $M_A$, the last of which is the $CP$-odd Higgs mass.
+To obtain the vacuum lifetime bound on $\theta_{\tilde{\nu}}$, we set $M_A = 400\ \mathrm{GeV}$, while we choose the other parameters as in Table~\ref{tab:inputparameter}.
+Note that the tunnelling rate is insensitive to $M_A$ for $\tan\beta \gtrsim 10$ since the $CP$-odd Higgs as well as the other extra Higgses belong mostly to $h_d$ whose components remain to be small along the bounce.
 (A similar discussion about the irrelevance of $M_A$ to the bounds on flavour-violating up-type trilinears is found in Ref.~\cite{Park:2010wf}.)